 2-Terminal MOSFET Structure

+Introduction

 2-terminal MOS is a capacitor like structure consisting of gate, insulator and the body.
 This structure is also referred to as a MOS capacitor.
 The acronym MOS, standing for metal-oxide semiconductor is used independently of whether the gate is actually made of metal or poly-silicon and whether the insulator is silicon dioxide or others.
 In early days gates were invariably considered as made of metal, the insulator made of Silicon dioxide and the semiconductor unambiguously referred as body.
-Extensive study of MOS Cap over the years have resulted in a detailed understanding of the structure and led to the development of better fabrication methods that greatly reduced the undesirable effects and that made the MOS transistors with high performancevpotentials, chargesflat) inѱssemiconductor bodyquasi-neutral region in the .
+Extensive study of MOS Cap over the years have resulted in a detailed understanding of the structure and led to the development of better fabrication methods that greatly reduced the undesirable effects and that made the MOS transistors with high performance.
+In this we will consider various potentials, charges developed and the capacitance properties.
+A voltage at which there is no electrical charge in the semiconductor and hence no voltage drop, is called a Flatband voltage (VFB).
+The energy bands in the band diagram are horizontal (flat) in this case.
+Also we can define the surface potential ѱs as the total potential drop across the semiconductor body, defined from the surface to quasi-neutral region in the bulk.

-`
+Effect of Gate-Body Voltage on Surface Condition

+Now let us consider the effect of Gate-Body Voltage (VGB) on the surface considering a p-type body.

+Flatband Condition:

+It is the case in which the Surface potential is zero, VGB = VFB and the charge in the semiconductor under the oxide Q`C =0.